• Skip to primary navigation

 • 370 g rice dry weight - cooked the day before and kept in the fridge overnight

-• 1 tsp chilli paste or Indonesian sambal is even better, if you have it
+• 1 teaspoon chilli paste or Indonesian sambal is even better, if you have it

 To garnish: